mrenrich84/notes-app-challenge/README.md

 - Clone this repo
 - Navigate to project root folder
 - Run `npm install`
+- Run `npm install nodemon -g` (may require admin rights, run as sudo if needed)
 - Run `nodemon server.js` to run the web server
 - Open `http://localhost:3000/` in your browser to access the app